JoeOster/Strategy_Lab/docs/GCA_Execution_Protocol.md

 2. Break the Leader's high-level task into a detailed, step-by-step checklist.
     This must account for all required file creations, modifications, and deletions.
 3. Write this checklist into a new file named `docs/CURRENT_TASK_LOG.md`.
+This log is a living document and should be updated as the task progresses to maintain context.
 4. Report back to the Leader: "Log created.
 Ready to execute."

 ### Phase 3: Execution (Leader)